 Through the Oak Ridge Institute for Science and Education (ORISE), the DOE facility that ORAU operates, undergraduates, graduates, postgraduates, as well as faculty enjoy access to a multitude of opportunities for study and research.
-Students can participate in programs covering a wide variety of disciplines including sciences, epidemiology, business, earth engineering, physics, geological sciences, pharmacology, ocean sciences, biomedical sciences, nuclear chemistry, and mathematics.
+Students can participate in programs covering a wide variety of disciplines including earth sciences, epidemiology, business, geological physics, sciences. engineering, pharmacology, ocean sciences, biomedical sciences, nuclear chemistry, and mathematics.